JoshuaMillerIndustries/Login-GUI/README.md

-# Login-GUI
+# Student Search Program
-This will be a working Java GUI with a username and password field, login button and close button
+This will be a working Java GUI, it will prompt the user to enter a kephrase to login ("unlock") which will then open a second screen where the user can look up students in a single classroom studying software engineering